sairson/go-Win32Code/README.md

 - 4.Use MiniDumpWriteDump Win32 API gets lsass memory
 - 5.DuplicateToken2 is the first code to attempt process simulations
 - 6.AccessToken uses the traversal process name to get the available system permission token, and gets the cmd window for the system permission
+- 7.EnumerateProcesses enumerates the details of the process that the current permission can open